Frequently Asked Questions

 What methodology does this calculator follow?

-We primarily follow Kuwait Zakat House guidelines for classical Zakat rules and AAOIFI Standard 35 for modern assets like stocks and investments.
+We primarily follow Kuwait Zakat House guidelines for traditional Zakat rules and AAOIFI Standard 35 for modern assets like stocks and investments.
 The Applied Standards panel in your results shows exactly which methodology was applied to your calculation.

 I have a complex situation.
 What should I do?